Use the Filemenu to open or close a file. After the file has been opened,

 Simply open the file in the header editor and press "Save".
 That's all.

-In case you have a whole bunch of non-compliant files, you are out of luck.
-You'll have to repair them one by one.
+In case you have a whole bunch of non-compliant files, you can use this script: https://www.teuniz.net/edf-hdr-repair/

 Direct your complains to the producer of your non-compliant files.